Get insider access

 0.82 dB

-The peaks and dips performance is good.
-There are a couple of large peaks, but the rest of the response is fairly flat.
-A peak in the low-bass adds intense thump and boom, while a peak in the high-mid makes vocals and instruments sound harsh.
-A couple of small dips in the low-treble veil the detail of vocals and instruments.
-A peak in the mid-treble makes sibilants like cymbals piercing.
+The peaks and dips performance is good, meaning they generally follow their own sound profile well, but there are a couple of large peaks worth mentioning.
+A peak in the low-bass adds thump and boom, while a peak in the high-mid makes vocals and instruments sound relatively harsh.
+A couple of small dips in the low-treble and a peak in the mid-treble means vocals and instruments can be alternately dull or piercing, depending on their pitch.

 3.4